zacharee/SamloaderKotlin/README.md

 ## Windows

-1. Extract the release ZIP for Windows and go through the folders until you find "Samsung Firmware Downloader.exe".
+1. Extract the release ZIP for Windows and go through the folders until you find "Bifrost.exe".
 2. Launch the EXE.
 If it fails, launch as Administrator.

 ## Linux

-1. Extract the release ZIP for Linux and go through the folders until you find the "Samsung Firmware Downloader".
+1. Extract the release ZIP for Linux and go through the folders until you find "Bifrost".
 2. Open a terminal in this location.
-3. Enter `chmod +x Samsung\ Firmware\ Downloader`.
+3. Enter `chmod +x Bifrost`.
-4. Enter `./Samsung\ Firmware\ Downloader`.
+4. Enter `./Bifrost`.

 ## macOS

 1. Extract the release ZIP and open the DMG.
-2. Move "Samsung Firmware Downloader.app" to the Applications folder.
+2. Move "Bifrost.app" to the Applications folder.
 3. Launch the app.

 There may be a security error when launching the app.
 If there is, follow the steps outlined [here](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933).

 Alternatively, if the above doesn't work, you can try running the following in a Terminal (requires root permissions):

-`sudo xattr -cr /Applications/Samsung\ Firmware\ Downloader.app`.
+`sudo xattr -cr /Applications/Bifrost.app`.

 Once that command is executed, the app should run.